loopDelicious/viam-rgbled/README.md

 - Click on the **+** icon in the left-hand menu and select **Component**.
 - Select the `generic` type, then select the `rgbled` module.
 - Enter a name for your component and click **Create**.
 - On the new component panel, copy and paste the following attribute template into your component’s **CONFIGURE** field.
-And select the board under the **Depends on** field.

 ```json
 {